-- Update and secure your pipe, sewage and drainage systems.
+- Update and secure your pipe, sewage, and drainage systems.

-- Secure and rat-proof your AC systems.
+- Secure your AC systems using screens.

 Rat control products

 To get to the meat of things, let’s go over how to kill rats or how to catch a rat in the most effective and efficient ways possible.
-There are lots of rat control products on the market, but the best ways can be summarized in two categories – rat traps and rat poisons, with rat traps having both lethal and live variants.
+There are lots of rat control products on the market, but the best methods can be summarized in two categories – rat traps and rat poisons, with rat traps having both lethal and live variants.
 There are, of course, other tools that you can use such as ultrasonic or natural rat repellents, but they are generally regarded as less effective and should be used only as complementary tools and not as the main, long-term rat control methods.